Railway

 Hosting Evolution API With n8n on Railway gives you a fast way to run Evolution API together with n8n.
 Evolution API provides the WhatsApp HTTP REST API layer, while n8n gives you a visual workflow automation builder for connecting webhooks, APIs, apps, and custom automation logic.

-PostgreSQL stores application data such as Evolution API instances, messages, contacts, sessions, and n8n workflow data.
-Redis provides caching for Evolution API.
-Railway handles the infrastructure layer, including service deployment, private networking, public domains, environment variables, and persistent storage.
+Railway handles the infrastructure layer, including service deployment, private networking, public domains, environment variables, PostgreSQL, and persistent storage.

 This template is designed for users who want a simple WhatsApp automation stack that is easy to deploy, test, and extend.
 Once deployed, you can open the Evolution API Manager, connect a WhatsApp instance using the Baileys channel, open n8n, import the starter workflow, and send a WhatsApp message through Evolution API.